Q: Will our rings look just like the wedding rings that I see in stores and magazines?

 Q: How far in advance should we set up our appointment?

-A: I recommend getting starting at least 3-4 months before you want your rings.
-That said, some couples go from initial email to finished rings in less than 1 month.
+A: I recommend getting starting at least 3-6 months before you want your rings.
+That said, occasionally couples go from initial email to finished rings in less than 1 month.
 It all depends on the type of rings you want to make and mutual availability.
 Some rings do require extra steps by us after your workshop which can take several weeks.
 Please note that weekend appointments are highly sought after and book out further than weekdays workshops, especially in spring and summer.
 Contact Stephanie for current workshop availability.

 Q: How long will it take to make our rings?